sbseltzer/kioku-srs/MODEL.md

             ...
             field-data-Z.(html?|md|markdown|txt)
             -- End fields
+      .media - Metadata for media repository syncing.
       /media - Decks have their own separately versioned media folders.
 If the deck is deleted, the media (and space overhead) can go with it.
+        /.git - Having media history managed separately from the deck would mean history could be rewritten to save space in a slightly safer fashion.
+The references to deleted content will still be present in note history, so clobbering them isn't the worst thing in the world.
+The user could, of course, mark certain ones as versioned.
+        .gitattributes
-        -- arbitrary media files for use in this deck /media
+        -- arbitrary media files for use in this deck .media - Metadata for media repository syncing.
+  /media
+    /.git
     .gitignore
+    .gitattributes
-    -- arbitrary media files for use in decks filenameA
+    -- arbitrary media files for use in all decks /.base-user
-    filenameB
-    ...
-    filenameZ
-/.base-user
   -- Same structure as above, but acts as a sort of base class -- Content here is available to all users and cannot be modified by users.